ars904/Step-Video-TI2V/README.md

-##  📈 5.
-Benchmark
+## 5. Comparisons

-To evaluate the performance of Step-Video-TI2V, we build [Step-Video-TI2V-Eval](Step-Video-TI2V/benchmark/Step-Video-TI2V-Eval at main · stepfun-ai/Step-Video-TI2V), a new benchmark designed for the text-driven image-to-video generation task.
-The dataset comprises 178 real-world and 120 anime-style prompt-image pairs, ensuring broad coverage of diverse user scenarios.
-To achieve comprehensive representation, we developed a fine-grained schema for data collection in both categories.
-[VBench](https://arxiv.org/html/2411.13503v1) is a comprehensive benchmark suite that deconstructs “video generation quality” into specific, hierarchical, and disentangled dimensions, each with tailored prompts and evaluation methods.
-We utilize the VBench-I2V benchmark to assess the performance of Step-Video-TI2V alongside other TI2V models.
+To evaluate the performance of Step-Video-TI2V, we submit the results to [VBench](https://arxiv.org/html/2411.13503v1), a comprehensive benchmark suite that deconstructs "video generation quality" into specific, hierarchical, and disentangled dimensions.
+Each dimension is assessed with tailored prompts and evaluation methods.
+We leverage VBench-I2V to systematically compare Step-Video-TI2V with other TI2V models. we also introduce a new benchmark dataset [Step-Video-TI2V-Eval](Step-Video-TI2V/benchmark/Step-Video-TI2V-Eval at main · stepfun-ai/Step-Video-TI2V), specifically designed for the TI2V task, fostering future research and evaluation in this domain.

 <table border="0" style="width: 100%; text-align: center; margin-top: 1px;">
   <tr>